gadicc/meteor-messageformat/README.md

 ------------------
 After you have added several translation strings to your templates, you will need to extract those strings for translation.
 To do so:

-1. make sure your Meteor app is running (by typing `meteor` in the project directory)
-2. open another console tab and type `mf_extract`
+1. In the project directory, type `mf_extract`
-3. navigate to *localhost:300/translate* to see the translation UI
+2. navigate to *localhost:300/translate* to see the translation UI

 Advanced Usage
 --------------